rstudio/academyDatasets/README.md

 You have a new dataset you would like to add to this collection.
 Great!

-Before you get started, clone (but don't _fork_) this repository onto your computer.
+Before you get started, clone this repository onto your computer.
 Then, open the academyDatasets project in RStudio and create a new branch named after the data you'll be adding.
 When you're done with the process below, you'll push this branch to GitHub and open a pull request for review.